dominant-strategies/Quai-Macro-Model/Research/MSML Scaffold/Metrics/Qi to Hash Metric.md

-Description: Metric which converts an amount of Qi to an amount of hash
+Description: Metric which converts an amount of Qi to an amount of hash.
+This may change in the future depending on parameterization.

 Type: [[Hash Type]]